 They wanted people to read, communicate and be part of the community.
 I think they would approve of what has been done with their gifts and with our gifts as well.

 From a presentation delivered at 12th Annual Friends of Pomfret Public Library Annual Meeting, September 25, 2018 at The Inn at Woodstock Hill.

 Deepest thanks to Nick Beams, Adult Services Librarian, who was a great help with this presentation.
-He assembled all the slides and put them into an appropriate was to show them to that Friends.
+He assembled all the slides and put them into an appropriate way to show them to the Friends.
 Thanks also to Laurie Bell, Librarian, for her consistent, professional presence.
 She moves our library ahead and maintains a welcoming attitude that makes everyone feel welcome.
 Finally, thanks to the Friends of Pomfret Public Library, especially President, Elaine Nelson, for supporting the library, establishing the group and making it fun and for recruiting me to write this piece of the history of donors to the library.

 (transcript of presentation at the Friends Annual Meeting, 2018)